ashdoesdev/AttendanceBot/README.md

 # AttendanceBot

-AttendanceBot is a Discord bot for guilds and other online communities to manage member attendance.
+AttendanceBot is a Discord bot for guilds and other online communities to manage attendance.

 ## Setup